Tay–Sachs disease: History

 Waren Tay and Bernard Sachs were two physicians.
 They described the disease's progression and provided differential diagnostic criteria to distinguish it from other neurological disorders with similar symptoms.

 Both Tay and Sachs reported their first cases among Ashkenazi Jewish families.
 Tay reported his observations in 1881 in the first volume of the proceedings of the British Ophthalmological Society, of which he was a founding member.
 By 1884, he had seen three cases in a single family.
 Years later, Bernard Sachs, an American neurologist, reported similar findings when he reported a case of "arrested cerebral development" to other New York Neurological Society members.

 Sachs, who recognized that the disease had a familial basis, proposed that the disease should be called amaurotic familial idiocy.
 However, its genetic basis was still poorly understood.
 Although Gregor Mendel had published his article on the genetics of peas in 1865, Mendel's paper was largely forgotten for more than a generation – not rediscovered by other scientists until 1899.
 Thus, the Mendelian model for explaining Tay–Sachs was unavailable to scientists and doctors of the time.
-The first edition of the Jewish Encyclopedia, published in 12 volumes between 1901 and 1906, described what was then known about the disease:
+The first edition of The Jewish Encyclopedia, published in 12 volumes between 1901 and 1906, described what was then known about the disease:

 It is a curious fact that amaurotic family idiocy, a rare and fatal disease of children, occurs mostly among Jews.
-The largest number of cases has been observed in the United States—over thirty in number.
-It was at first thought that this was an exclusively Jewish disease because most of the cases at first reported were between Russian and Polish Jews, but recently there have been reported cases occurring in non-Jewish children.
-The chief characteristics of the disease are progressive mental and physical enfeeblement; weakness and paralysis of all the extremities; and marasmus, associated with symmetrical changes in the macula lutea.
+The largest number of cases has been observed in the United States, over thirty in number.
+It was at first thought that this was an exclusively Jewish disease because most of the cases at first reported were between Russian and Polish Jews, but recently, there have been reported cases occurring in non-Jewish children.
+The chief characteristics of the disease are progressive mental and physical enfeeblement; weakness and paralysis of all extremities; and marasmus, associated with symmetrical changes in the macula lutea.
 On investigation of the reported cases, they found that neither consanguinity nor syphilitic, alcoholic, or nervous antecedents in the family history are factors in the etiology of the disease.
 No preventive measures have as yet been discovered, and no treatment has been of benefit, all the cases having terminated fatally.

 Jewish immigration to the United States peaked in the period 1880–1924, with the immigrants arriving from Russia and countries in Eastern Europe; this was also a period of nativism (hostility to immigrants) in the United States.
 Opponents of immigration often questioned whether immigrants from southern and eastern Europe could be assimilated into American society.
 Reports of Tay–Sachs disease contributed to a perception among nativists that Jews were an inferior race.